 Long-term investment is profitable

-Dhawan invested in Mphasis when the market price was Rs.
-350. After that, the stock prices plummed sharply to Rs.
-50. Rather than panicking, Dhawan held onto his stock with rock-solid belief in the company.
+Dhawan invested in Mphasis when the market price was Rs 350.
+After that, the stock prices plummed sharply to Rs 50.
+Rather than panicking, Dhawan held onto his stock with rock-solid belief in the company.
 The same Mphasis stock, later, earned him 5x returns.

 So, even when the markets turn volatile, they largely dilute in the long term.
 If you have invested in sound companies, do not fear fluctuations.

-Understand the company that you want to invest
+Understand the company that you invest in

 Dhawan has incurred his fair share of losses by investing in sub-par stocks.
-However, these failures taught him the lesson to study the company judiciously before investing and the importance of monitoring.
-When Max Healthcare stock started falling at the markets, Dhawan was able to make an informed choice to exit from the company and cut down his losses without remorse.
+However, these failures taught him the lesson to study the company judiciously before investing and also the importance of monitoring.
+When Max Healthcare stock started falling in the markets, Dhawan was able to make an informed choice to exit from the company and cut down his losses without remorse.

 So, before investing your hard-earned money, understand the basics of the company that you are investing in.
 Moreover, realise that all trades will not result in great returns.
 It is better to cut your losses early on than wait for corrections to happen.